Wendell Berry: Fiction

-Berry's fiction also allows him to explore the literal and metaphorical implications of marriage as that which binds individuals, families, and communities to each other and to Nature itself—yet not all of Port William is happily or conventionally married.
+Berry's fiction also allows him to explore the literal and metaphorical implications of marriage as that which binds individuals, families, and communities to each other, and to Nature itself.
+Yet not all of Port William is happily or conventionally married.
 "Old Jack" Beechum struggles with significant incompatibilities with his wife, and with a brief yet fulfilling extramarital affair.
-The barber Jayber Crow lives with a forlorn, secret, and unrequited love for a woman, believing himself "mentally" married to her even though she knows nothing about it.
+The barber Jayber Crow lives with a forlorn, secret, and unrequited love for a woman he believes himself "mentally" married to, though she knows nothing about it.
 Burley Coulter never formalizes his bond with Kate Helen Branch, the mother of his son.
-Yet, each of these men find themselves firmly bound up in the community, the "membership," of Port William.
+Yet, each of these men finds himself firmly bound up in the community, the "membership," of Port William.

 Of his fictional project, Berry has written: "I have made the imagined town of Port William, its neighborhood and membership, in an attempt to honor the actual place where I have lived.
 By means of the imagined place, over the last fifty years, I have learned to see my native landscape and neighborhood as a place unique in the world, a work of God, possessed of an inherent sanctity that mocks any human valuation that can be put upon it."
 Elsewhere, Berry has said, "The only thing I try to accomplish in fiction is to show how people act when they love each other."
 The novels and stories can be read in any order.

-In January, 2018, the Library of America published a volume of Berry's fiction—the first of a projected four volumes of his writing.
+In January 2018, the Library of America published a volume of Berry's fiction—the first of a projected four volumes of his writing.
 Wendell Berry: Port William Novels & Stories (The Civil War to World War II) contains four novels and twenty-three short stories in chronological order according to the stories' events.
 Berry is one of very few living writers currently featured in the Library of America catalog.